Becoming a Professional

 Donavan Brazier and Sydney McLaughlin are two examples of track athletes who were high school phenoms and went on to run collegiately for one year before turning pro.
 As a freshman competing for Texas A&M University, Donovan won the 800-meter event at the NCAA 2016 Outdoor Track and Field Championships with a collegiate record time of 1:43.55.
-He immediately turned pro with a sponsorship deal from Nike, ending his collegiate career in track and field.
+He immediately turned pro with a sponsorship deal from Nike and ended his collegiate career in track and field.

 If you’re in the top percentile of your event and are intent on becoming a professional, you would probably limit your recruiting search to a few select college track and field programs, where there is a history of the coaches assisting their athletes to obtain sponsorship contracts and providing professional training groups.
-Some elite recruits want to have the college experience for one or two years, where their goal is to set collegiate records, as well as win championships and prestigious awards.
-Once becoming a pro, the athletes wouldn’t be allowed to compete for the college in track and field, but might remain with the college coach who is likely to be training other professional athletes.
+Some elite recruits want to have the college experience for one or two years, where their goal is to set collegiate records, as well as win championships and prestigious awards before becoming a pro.

 Collegiate 800m record holder

 Similarly, as a freshman competing for the University of Kentucky, Sydney broke the collegiate record in the 400-meter hurdles with a time of 52.75 and separately won the event at the NCAA 2018 Outdoor Track and Field Championships.
-She forfeited the remaining years of her collegiate track and field career by turning pro with a New Balance sponsorship.
+She ended her collegiate track and field career and turned pro with a New Balance sponsorship.